 How is consumption estimated?

-An Estimated Annual Volume (EAV) - the total amount of energy a client is expected to use in a year
+The annual consumption value (SJV or Standard Annual Consumption) - the total amount of energy you expect to use in a year

-A Synthethic load profile (SLP) - which shows how this consumption is typically distributed throughout the year.
-For example: during the summer generally less heat is consumed.
+A Synthetic Load Profile (SLP) - which shows how this consumption is typically distributed over the year

-What is EAV and how is it determined?
+What is SJV and how is it determined?

 What is SLP and how does it work?

-SLP (Synthetic Load Profile) represents how your consumption is typically distributed throughout the year.
-Different profiles exist for:
+SLP (Synthetic Load Profile) shows how your consumption is typically distributed throughout the year.
+There are different profiles for:

 Heat